DayneBerg/sparbook/README.md

 The project is currently in a functional state, and I would be happy to receive feedback on it (particularly on how to make it more user-friendly).

 Future work includes:
--Improving the neural network
+* Improving the neural network
--Packaging the application in a more familiar way
+* Packaging the application in a more familiar way
--The ability to locally train a network behind-the-scenes -Support for specfic file types when saving
+* The ability to locally train a network behind-the-scenes
+* Support for specfic file types when saving